top of page

 Founder/Therapist

-Karla Arroyo, LCSW
+Karla Arroyo, LCSW, PhD

 Karla Arroyo was born and raised in Mexico City where she earned her Bachelor's Degree in Economics from the Universidad Autonoma Metropolitana (UAM).
 Karla moved to Provo, Utah in June of 1999 and earned a Master's Degree in Social Work from the University of Utah in 2006.
 Her clinical practice has focused on trauma survivors, specifically, domestic violence, sexual assault, and human trafficking victims.
 Karla enjoys working with children and their families